EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

     ⇔ \\(n_{i - 1}\\) < 2\
     ⇔ \\(n_{i - 1}\\) = 1. (\\(n_{i - 1}\\) ≠ 0 because we will do a deletion on \\(n_{i - 1}\\) elements)

-    Doing a deletion on a constant size dynmaic table costs constant time.
+    Doing a deletion on a constant size dynamic table costs constant time.
   - If the *i*th operation does not trigger a contraction, we have:

     \\(\hat{c}\_i\\)\